Sarah Murray MBE - Celebrating 30 Years as a Dental Therapist

 would have greater access to dental services.

-our roles, with a Q&A session that includes: the requirement of a prescription for LA; treatment planning; and whether we can administer or supply
+of our roles, with a Q&A session that includes: the requirement of a prescription for LA; treatment planning; and whether we can administer or

-Fluoride supplements and toothpaste.
-It is important that we continue to work towards dentists understanding our roles in the provision of dental treatment.
+supply fluoride supplements and toothpaste.
+It is important that we continue to work towards dentists understanding our roles in the provision of dental

 I grew up being involved in volunteering in the community, initially with Riding for the Disabled as a teenager; I had a love of horses and wanted to ‘help